BGarber42/congestion-map/README.md

 | Successful Responses (200) | 476 | 5000 | 5000 | 5000 |
 | Failed / Timed Out Requests | **24** | 0 | 0 | 0 |
 | Total Test Time | 4086 ms | 9394 ms | 9492 ms | 9702 ms |

+## Future Improvements

+If given more time, the existing code could be refactored to improve modularity and reduce individual function complexity, this can improve readability and maintainability.

+Other points that could be addressed:

+* **Authn & Authz**: It might be desired for a fully-featured application to restrict access to the endpoints to protect against untrusted clients from exfil'ing data or to prevent malicious junk data to be added.
+*  **Observability**: Currently the application uses the built-in logging facilities of Python.
+This could be expanded upon by leveraging existing stacks like Prometheus to add both performance and health information.
+* **Better Congestion Info**: Right now 'congestion' is simply measured as count of active devices in a region in a given window.
+This could be expanded upon to use more advanced calculations like congestion growth, congestion duration, or a moving average calculation.
+* **Better Data Storage**: Currently the table will expand without bound, adding a TTL to the table to purge old data or roll-off into long-term storage as time-partitioned Parquet in S3.